 When abused or misused, prescription drugs can even be deadly.
 Fatal drug overdoses are now the primary cause of death due to unintentional injury in the U.S., exceeding even motor vehicle deaths, according to the U.S. Centers for Disease Control.
 According to data from the N.C.
 Division of Public Health

 , more than 1,000 now die from prescription drug overdose each year.

 Preventing Drug Abuse

-To help stop prescription drugs from falling into the wrong hands, the Attorney General and the SBI help sponsor prescription drug take back events across the state during Operation Medicine Drop
+To help stop prescription drugs from falling into the wrong hands, take advantage of prescription drug take back events across the state during Operation Medicine Drop